klevu/jsv2-early-adopters/getting-started/2-facets/custom/README.md

 Finally, we need to include this facets in our main template, so find and edit `templates/landing/landing-results.tpl`.

-Locate the line that renders the pagination, and add a new sortBy render helper above it:
+Locate the line that renders the filters:

 ```html
 <div class="kuResultsListing">